COP29: Renewables boom, but countries cling to fossil fuels – DW – 11/20/2024

 Renewable energies are expanding rapidly in high-emissions countries, but too many are prolonging the use of fossil fuels, particularly gas, according to the latest Climate Change Performance Index, which ranks states' climate protection measures.

 "The world is at a turning point.
 Peak of global emissions is closely in sight," said Niklas Höhne of German climate policy think tank NewClimate Institute and report co-author.
-But the states needs to act quickly to drastically cut emissions and "prevent further dangerous consequences of climate change."
+But states need to act quickly to drastically cut emissions and "prevent further dangerous consequences of climate change."

+The CCPI, published annually, evaluated the 63 countries plus the European Union that are responsible for 90% of global greenhouse gas emissions.

 "Renewables are in the fast lane, especially in the electricity sector," said lead author Jan Burck from environment NGO Germanwatch, on the launch of the CCPI during the UN climate summit in Azerbaijan.
 "In addition, there is an increasing electrification of the mobility, residential and industrial sectors.
 The trend towards electrification is continuing."

-Still, 42 countries' current per capita emissions are not aligned with the Paris goal of limiting global average temperature rise to 1.5 degrees Celsius (2.7 Fahrenheit), with the CCPI showing "how big the resistance from the fossil fuel lobby is," said Höhne.
+Still, 42 countries' current per capita emissions are not aligned with the Paris goal of limiting global average temperature rise to 1.5 degrees Celsius (2.7 Fahrenheit).

+The CCPI, said Höhne, shows "how big the resistance from the fossil fuel lobby is."

-In the US elections, this was "a decisive factor in bringing Trump back to the White House," claimed Höhne.
-The US has experienced a boom in shale gas over the past few years and the President-elect promised to further expand domestic fossil fuel production and spend less on clean energy.
+In the US elections, this was "a decisive factor in bringing [Donald] Trump back to the White House," Höhne believes.
+The US has experienced a boom in shale gas over the past few years and the Trump has promised to further expand domestic fossil fuel production and spend less on clean energy.

-The CCPI, which is put together by experts from Germanwatch, NewClimate Institute and international environment grouping Climate Action Network, ranks countries' progress in cutting CO2 emissions and energy use, as well as expanding renewables and improving climate policy.
+The CCPI, which is put together by experts from Germanwatch, NewClimate Institute and international environment grouping Climate Action Network, ranks countries' progress in cutting carbon dioxide (CO2) emissions and energy use as well as expanding renewables and improving climate policy.

 The top three spots in the ranking remained unclaimed — as is usually the case — because none of the countries surveyed are doing enough to "avoid dangerous climate change" and achieve a "very high" rating.